 4525-47a Avenue, Red Deer, AB T4N 6Z6

-Reel Movie Mondays Spring 2017 season will begin March 27!
+Reel Movie Mondays Fall 2017 season will begin in October!
 We screen independent films at Carnival Cinemas on select Monday nights at 7pm; Visit reelmoviemondays.ca for more details.
 All film tickets are final sale, no refunds or exchanges.
 At the door ticket sales on film nights, from 6-7pm in the lobby of Carnival Cinemas, are $12 each (no member/student rate or coupons).
 Reel Movie Mondays gratefully acknowledges our partnership with Film Circuit, presented by TIFF, and its sponsors and supporters.
 For more information about Film Circuit and to view a full list of their sponsors and supporters, please visit www.tiff.net/filmcircuit.

 Buy your tickets in advance at the Red Deer Museum + Art Gallery, with discounts for MAG members.
 Tickets will also be available at the door of Carnival Cinemas on the screening night by Cash Only for a flat rate of $12 each, based on availability.

 Located in downtown Red Deer, Carnival Cinemas is your Destination Location for all your entertainment needs.
 Check out their comfortable seats, friendly staff, and amazing popcorn!
 Have you checked out their pin ball machines yet?
 Super cool!
 We thank Carnival Cinemas for being Reel Movie Mondays' screening partner.
 They are a super stellar locally owned and independently operated cinema who is supportive of their community partners.